Inicio/Thinkers Publishing, Libros, Psicología, Medio Juego/Miguel Najdorf – El Viejo – Life, Games & Stories

 annotations of my mentor Bernardo Wexler, who had a high regard for Don Miguel’s chess strength.

-I remember that in the 1970 Siegen Olympiad, where Najdorf played on the top board, and once again
+I remember that in the 1970 Siegen Olympiad, where Najdorf played on the top board, and once

-had to face the best players in the world, Wexler said, “If Najdorf wants it so, nobody can beat him, but
+again had to face the best players in the world, Wexler said,

-he will want to win, and then he might lose; but if he plays for a draw, nobody can beat him”.
+he plays for a draw, nobody can beat him”.

 At that time I was unaware of the strength of the masters.
-The first time I went to the Club Argentino de
+The first time I went to the Club Argentino

-Ajedrez (Argentine Chess Club) I watched several masters playing blitz games (or “ping-pong” games, as
+de Ajedrez (Argentine Chess Club) I watched several masters playing blitz games

-they used to say over there) and for me they were all very good, of similar strength.
-When I asked him
+(or “ping-pong” games, as they used to say over there) and for me they were all very good, of similar

-who was the best, Wexler did not hesitate: “Najdorf, Najdorf.”
+strength.
+When I asked him who was the best, Wexler did not hesitate: “Najdorf, Najdorf.”

 On another occasion Wexler mentioned one of Najdorf’s characteristic traits: his extreme